I learned unworthiness young, was taught that God was hard to please, and the only way to receive love was to outperform everyone else.

-The most useful support will help you to navigate the landscape of your heart, including your neurodivergence, trauma, and sensitivity, all the while providing practical guidance for business and life.
+The most effective support will help you navigate the landscape of your heart, including your neurodivergence, trauma, and sensitivity, all the while providing practical guidance for business and life.

 That’s what I do.
 Nothing lights me up more.

 I had a pretty good life growing up.
 At least it looked that way from the outside.
 My birth father and mother provided well financially, and I didn’t want for much.
 I grew up privileged from many perspectives.
 What no one else knew (until much later in life) is that, as I grew up, I endured a lot of abuse of various kinds – from family and others – until I was in my late teens.

 I was raised as one of Jehovah’s Witnesses and lived that way till I was 35 years old.
 I was a full-time minister, served at the World Headquarters for the JW Organization, was an “elder” in several congregations for over ten years.
 At 35, I came out as a gay man and my fellow “elders” said, “We believe you are a wicked man,” and they kicked me out (it’s called “disfellowshipping”).

 The moment I got kicked out (February 1, 2007), I lost hundreds of my closest friends, my parents and two siblings and grandmother.
 The spiritual abuse and trauma from that (and the years of indoctrination) was violent and anything but loving.
 This caused profound spiritual trauma.
 I’m grateful to extended family – especially my Aunt Linda – for remaining a close and dear part of my blood-family.

 Also, my ex-wife, who is pictured in one of the photographs above, was surprisingly supportive.
 We had been married for 13 years.
 She was devastated when I left, but was so kind to me.
 She has one of the most pure, tender and caring hearts I have ever encountered.
 I still love her with all my heart.

 Since all of that trauma, I’ve re-built my family – I use the word “framily” (friends + family).
 I have friends all over the world that I love and care for, and who feel the same about me.
-I’ve also re-built my connection to the Divine – much thanks to Mark Silver at Heart of Business for the spiritual healing.
+I’ve also re-built my connection and relationship to the Divine.

 Living in Chicago, I enjoy walking the city, exploring new areas, trying out new restaurants.
 I live about 350 steps from an amazing beach right on Lake Michigan, which is my happy place.

-Much of my non-work time is spent reading non-fiction books – I have 16 books I’m actively reading.
+Much of my non-work time is spent reading non-fiction books, doing artwork, photo/video editing, and spiritual practice.
 I also enjoy doing lots of introspection and exploring philosophy.
-I enjoy skiing, long driving trips, and going on cruises to warm places.

 As introverted as I am, one of the things I hold most precious is deep, intimately connected conversations with others – not surface talk (that’s exhausting to me) – but real, sincere, penetrative dialogue from the depth of our souls.
 Ahhhhhh.